stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Selector

+Note that we _could_ have used Vulkan extensions to implement the surface from the ground up but it makes sense to take advantage of the platform-independant implementation.
+The disadvantage of this approach is that the logic becomes a little convoluted as the surface and Vulkan components are slightly inter-dependant, but this seems an acceptable trade-off.

-As previously mentioned the process of selecting the physical device is slightly messy due to the inter-dependencies between the Vulkan instance, the rendering surface and the presentation queue.
-This is exacerbated by the mechanism Vulkan uses to select the work queues which essentially requires the same logic to be applied twice: once to select the physical device with the required queue capabilities, and again to retrieve each queue from the resultant logical device.
+This complexity is exacerbated by the mechanism Vulkan uses to select the work queues which essentially requires the same logic to be applied twice: once to select the physical device with the required queue capabilities, and again to retrieve each queue from the resultant logical device.

 After trying several approaches we settled on the design described below which determines the queue family as a _side effect_ of selecting the device (the same approach is used in the tutorial).
 This is something we would generally try to avoid but it seems acceptable in this case, and the resultant API is at least relatively simple from the perspective of the user.